Murmuration-Labs/bitscreen/privacy_policy.md

 ### 9. DATA SECURITY, DATA INTEGRITY AND ACCESS

 We take all reasonable steps to protect information we receive from you from accidental or unlawful destruction, loss, alteration, and unauthorized disclosure or access.
 We have put in place appropriate physical, technical and administrative measures to safeguard and secure your information, and where appropriate we make use of privacy-enhancing technologies such as encryption.
-If you have any questions about the security of your personal information, you can contact us at privacy@murmuration.ai.
+If you have any questions about the security of your personal information, you can contact us at privacy [@] murmuration.ai.

 ### 10. NOTIFICATION OF CHANGES